Frequently asked questions

 Beyond discipline-specific materials outlined in your appointment letter, all other materials required including pens, pencils and/or paper will be available in the examination room.
 You are permitted to bring your own pen.

 What I am not allowed to bring to my examination?

 All electronic devices including cellphones and digital/smart watches will be collected during registration and are not permitted in the examination rooms.
 Candidates who wish to wear a watch for their own timekeeping purposes are encouraged to wear a quartz or mechanical movement watch.
 Digital and/or smart watches are prohibited.

 If study materials, laptops or tablets are securely packed in a suitcase or laptop bag, the candidate may be permitted to leave them in the designated area for personal belongings.
 Electronic devices will be supervised at all times and returned to the candidate at the end of the examination.
 For the SAQ examinations, whiteout stripes or liquid paper are not permitted.
 In the event that you need to cross out your initial answer, you can rewrite your new answer below.

-Is lunch provided for the written and oral examinations?
+Is lunch provided for the written, OSCE, oral and practical examinations?